gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 > Please note, this tutorial will only run `low` priority jobs to reduce costs.

-To specify the instance you chose, you need to add the `--priority` option to your `dx run` command.
+To specify the level you chose, you need to add the `--priority` option to your `dx run` command.

 For more information on priorities, check the official documentation on [job priority](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/managing-jobs/managing-job-priority).
 Priority costs can be found on the [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf) (where `high` refers to *On-demand* prices while `low` refers to *Spot* prices).